Particle generation

 Particle processes using supercritical carbon dioxide (CO2)

-Numerous processes with supercritical CO2 have been developed which allow the generation or modification of fine particles with defined particle size distributions in micro- and even nano-scale of certain shape and/or determined morphology.
-This new technology is of highest relevance to generate pharmaceutical products and substances.
-The dosing and release properties of active pharmaceutical ingredients (APIs) are significantly influenced by the particle properties.
-New drugs with exact and controlled properties will be possible in the near future by using these new processes complementing traditional granulation and spray drying processes
+Various processes with supercritical CO2 have been developed which allow the generation or modification of fine particles with defined particle size distributions in micro- and even nano-scale of certain shape and/or determined morphology.
+This technology is of great relevance to produce pharmaceutical products and substances, because the release kinetics of active pharmaceutical ingredients (APIs) are significantly influenced by the particle properties.
+New drugs with more exact and controlled properties are possible by using these processes, complementing traditional granulation and spray drying processes.

 Physical characteristics when applying supercritical fluids to melts/solutions: